“Renaud Capuçon is one of today's outstanding violinists”

 Since this time, Capuçon has established himself as a soloist at the very highest level.
-He has played concerti with orchestras such as the Berlin Philharmonic under Haitink and Robertson, the Boston Symphony under Dohnanyi, the Orchestre de Paris under Eschenbach and the Simon Bolivar orchestra under Dudamel.
-Capuçon also tours extensively as a solo recitalist and will perform complete cycles of the Beethoven violin sonatas with pianist Frank Braley around the world during the coming seasons.
+He has played concerti with orchestras such as the Berlin Philharmonic under Haitink and Robertson, the Boston Symphony under Dohnanyi, the Orchestre de Paris under Eschenbach and the Simon Bolivar Orchestra under Dudamel.
+He also appears regularly in solo recitals, most recently performing complete Beethoven violin sonata cycles worldwide.

-Capuçon has a great commitment to performing chamber music and has worked with Argerich, Barenboim, Bronfman, Grimaud, Kovacevich, Pires, Pletnev, Repin, Bashmet and Mørk, as well as with his brother and regular collaborator cellist Gautier Capuçon.
-These collaborations have taken him to the festivals of Edinburgh, London (Mostly Mozart), Berlin, Lucerne, Verbier, Aix-en-Provence, Roque d’Anthéron, San Sebastian, Stresa, Tanglewood and many others.
+Capuçon has a great commitment to performing chamber music and has worked with Argerich, Barenboim, Bronfman, Grimaud, Kovacevich, Pires, Pletnev, Repin, Bashmet and Mørk, as well as with his brother, cellist Gautier Capuçon.
+These collaborations have taken him to the festivals of Edinburgh, Salzburg, Berlin, Lucerne, Verbier, Aix-en-Provence, Roque d’Anthéron, San Sebastian, Stresa, Tanglewood and many others.

-Capuçon records exclusively for Virgin Classics.
-His most recent recording wasof Beethoven Sonatas for violin and piano with Frank Braley.
-He also recordedthe Beethoven and Korngold concertos with the Rotterdam Philharmonic and YannickNezet-Seguin.
-Since 2007 Renaud Capucon has been an Ambassador for the Zegna & Music project, which was founded in 1997 as a philanthropic activity to promote music and its values.
+Capuçon records exclusively for EMI/Virgin Classics.
+His recent Fauré chamber music CD with Nicholas Angelich, Gautier Capuçon, Michel Dalberto, Gérard Caussé and Ebène Quartet won the Echo Klassik Prize.
+He has just released a CD recording of Brahms/Berg Concertos with the Wiener Philharmoniker under Daniel Harding.
+Since 2007 Renaud Capuçon has been an Ambassador for the Zegna & Music project, which was founded in 1997 as a philanthropic activity to promote music and its values.

-Renaud Capuçon plays the Guarneri del Gesù “Panette” (1737) that belonged to Isaac Stern,bought for him by the Banca Svizzera Italiana (BSI).
+Renaud Capuçon plays the Guarneri del Gesù “Panette” (1737) that belonged to Isaac Stern, bought for him by the Banca Svizzera Italiana (BSI).
+In June 2011 he was appointed “Chevalier dans l’Ordre National du Mérite” by the French Government.

 Renaud Capuçon is represented by Intermusica.